jd11111/mat-mul/README.md

 # Matrix Multiplication in Haskell using the ST Monad

-This is a simple three loop implementation of row major order matrix $\times$ column major order matrix multiplication.
+This is a simple three loop implementation of row major order matrix matrix multiplication.
 Employs mutable state via the ST Monad.
-Does not use unsafe stuff (could probably run faster if it did).
+Uses unsafe (without bound checks) array read and write.
 The relevant code is in app/MatMul.hs.
-Runs around 10x slower than the same algorithm implemented in rust.
+Runs around the speed of the same algorithm implemented in safe rust (so pretty fast).

+## Usage:
+Run ```cabal run bench``` to get the time it takes to multiply two random 500x500 matrices.

 ## How it works:
 Indexing starts at 0 here.